Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly lists use cases: 'travel-planning agents, deep-dive rate research, photo/amenity enrichment of listings discovered via the listing-search endpoint, and LSTR compliance or market-quality audits.'
-This provides clear when-to-use guidance, though it doesn't explicitly state when not to use or suggest alternatives beyond referencing the listing-search endpoint.
+The description explicitly recommends use for travel-planning agents, deep-dive rate research, photo/amenity enrichment of listings from the listing-search endpoint, and compliance audits.
+It implies appropriate contexts but does not explicitly state when not to use it or mention alternatives beyond the listing-search endpoint.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.